 Citation from a book

-Citation from a book which has a single author and editor should be as follows;
+Citation from a book that has a single author and editor should be as follows;

-Citation from a book which has authors and editors more than one, should contain notably the author names of the chapter;
+Citation from a book which has authors and editors more than one should contain notably the author names of

 For references from Ph.D. thesis;

-Joos S, Musselmann B, Szecsenyi J. Integration of Complementary and Alternative Medicine into Family Practice in Germany: Result of National Survey.
-Evid Based Complement Alternat Med 2011:7-9 (doi: 10.1093/ecam/nep019).
+Joos S, Musselmann B, Szecsenyi J. Integration of complementary and alternative medicine into family practices in Germany: results of a national survey.
+Evid Based Complement Alternat Med.